Toy balloon: Uses

 Toy balloons are used as decorations and/or advertising space.
 Balloons are usually purchased in deflated form, however, some party stores and vendors at special events will fill their balloons before selling them, this is called "balloon stuffing" where the balloons are filled with objects such as smaller balloons, teddy bears, etc.

 While toy balloons are primarily a toy, they are also sometimes used for demonstrations and experiments in classrooms.
 During the 19th century, it was thought that rubber balloons could be used to replace certain organs, but this was quickly disproved.

 Toy balloons can be filled with water and used in a variety of ways, usually for fun.
 They can be thrown, or set up to drop on the head of an unsuspecting victim.
 Some Australians report using water balloons around their house during bushfires, as the heat of the flames breaks the balloon and causes the water to land on the fire.

+Toy balloons have been used in place of firecrackers in some parts of South Asia and East Asia.
+These are prepared by tying multiple bunches of balloons on a long string or ribbon, passing one end of the string through a hole of an annulus-shaped disk (or a plate with a hole), and then fastening screws on the disk or plate, with the sharp ends of the screws pointed towards the balloons.
+The disk would be secured to a base to prevent movement.
+The "firecracker" effect would be initiated by a person (or a machine) pulling on the ribbon and feeding it through the disk, while the noises are generated by the screw tips bursting the balloons in quick succession.

 There are water balloons which are balloons specifically designed to be filled with water.

+The noises created from a toy balloon are a staple element of sound design in popular media, especially in comedic animation and cartoons to represent inflatable objects in a comical manner.